PaloAltoNetworks/pan-os-python/docs/faq.rst

 log parsers and security related dashboards that conform to the Common Information Model.
 The Enterprise Security app contains a TA (parsers) for Palo Alto Networks firewall logs.
 The Splunk for Palo Alto Networks app and Enterprise Security app can be used individually, or together.
+The Palo Alto Networks Add-on 3.7 supports the new Adaptive Response capabilities of Splunk Enterprise Security.

 .. _Splunk Enterprise Security app: http://www.splunk.com/en_us/products/premium-solutions/splunk-enterprise-security.html